microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/05-Reporting.md

 ## Context

-We need to build an API that reports the members' and users' reconciled datasets back to them.
+We need to build an API that reports the members' and users' reconciled records back to them.

 ## Requirements:
 - A report can be requested for a single record or for all records.